harrycodingnow/Tutorific.AI/README.md

 # Tutorific.AI App

 This website is a comprehensive educational assistant designed to help students learn more effectively by offering tutoring, flashcards, writing assistance, and quizzes on any topic.
 The app features a friendly UI, interactive elements, and smooth transitions to enhance the learning experience.
+* Previous commits were removed due to API key exposure.
+* Please use your own API key and put it in .env file.
 ![Screentshot](image/README/1728830894430.png "Screenshot")

 ## Table of Contents